chinazzk/PC/README.md

 # PC
-code for preferential channels identification
+we will upload the codes for preferential channels identification soon